hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_quality_control_analysis.md

 # Single-cell RNA-seq analysis with Seurat - QC
 ```

 Save the Rscript as `quality_control.R`.
-Your working directory shoudl look something like this:
+Your working directory should look something like this:

 <img src="../img/Rstudio_singlecell.png" width="500">

+### Loading libraries

 Now, we can load the necessary libraries: